jvidal7/aws-serverless-debugging-lab/README.md

 ## About Project

-As a Cloud Support Engineer, your responsibility is to identify and resolve issues in production serverless workflows.
+As a Cloud Support Engineer, my responsibility is to identify and resolve issues in production serverless workflows.

 In this project, I simulate a real-world support ticket by investigating a broken contact form integration.
-You’ll:
+I’ll:

 - Explore CloudWatch logs for Lambda functions
 - Verify API Gateway configuration